qiboteam/qibochem/doc/source/tutorials/hamiltonian.rst

     g_{pqrs} = \int \int \phi^*_p(\mathbf{x}_1)\phi^*_r(\mathbf{x}_2) \frac{1}{r_{12}} \phi_s(\mathbf{x}_2)\phi_q(\mathbf{x}_1) dx_1 dx_2

-The code for obtaining these integrals from PySCF has been given in an earlier example.
-Qibochem then uses these integrals and the `OpenFermion <https://quantumai.google/openfermion>`_ package to construct the second quantized fermionic Hamiltonian for the molecular system in terms of creation and annihilation operators.

 Fermionic Hamiltonian
 ---------------------

+The process for obtaining the molecular integrals using PySCF has been given in an earlier example.
+Qibochem then uses these integrals and the `OpenFermion <https://quantumai.google/openfermion>`_ package to construct the second quantized fermionic Hamiltonian for the molecular system in terms of creation and annihilation operators.

 .. code-block:: python

     from qibochem.driver.molecule import Molecule

     mol = Molecule([('H', (0.0, 0.0, 0.0)), ('H', (0.0, 0.0, 0.74804))])
     mol.run_pyscf()
     mol_ferm_ham = mol.hamiltonian("ferm") # or mol.hamiltonian("f")